 We currently do not compensate our officer and director, Duan Fu.
 We plan to compensate him when we have enough money to do so.
 His main function is to oversee the entire plan of the company and engage in the day to day operations.
 His expertise is in design and business management.
 We expect that he will be instrumental in our marketing and advertising efforts.
 He will purchase keywords on Google AdWords to drive traffic to our website, and also purchase email lists and send bulk email to small and medium sized businesses to generate interest.
 We do not anticipate that we will enter into an employment agreement with Mr. Duan or compensate him with significant cash in the twelve months.
 We plan to provide him around \$2,000 in cash monthly if and when it is available.
-As of September 30, 2016, we have not compensated Mr. Fu, since we want to utilize our capital on business operations and growth.
+As of December 31, 2016, we have not compensated Mr. Fu, since we want to utilize our capital on business operations and growth.

 We have a consulting agreement with Zixiao Chen.
 Ms. Chen was a prior officer and director.
 She assisted with our formation activities and resigned shortly after our incorporation, opting for a consultant capacity with our company.
 In her agreement, dated July 11, 2015, we initially compensated her monthly with 60,000 shares of our common stock or \$3,000.
 Her main function is to oversee the business accounts, dealing with clients and expanding the company's sales efforts.
 She will assist with creating timelines, data entry, plans and budgets for our clients.
 She will also establish the training program to train new employees on delivering the services, oversee and respond to concerns with our outsourced personnel.
 Her agreement provides her compensation in the form of shares of our common stock or cash, if available, as determined by our board of directors, on a monthly basis.
 If we are able to raise the money, we plan to compensate Ms. Chen \$3,000 monthly.
-Ms. Chen received a pro-rated fee for what was owed to her as of September 30, 2015, but to focus our capital on operations and growth, we have accrued her fee for the first quarter ended September 30, 2016.
+For the six months ended December 31, 2016, Ms. Chen has accrued the \$18,000 due to her under her agreement with the Company.
+This amount has been expensed on the statement of operations as a professional fee to a related party, and is currently shown on the balance sheet as a liability.